Alik Sakharov: Career

 Sakharov entered the US film scene in 1985 when he began sharing the responsibilities of a lighting cameraman in the New York industrial video scene, eventually progressing to shooting music videos, commercials, narrative films.

 Sakharov served as Director of Photography on numerous feature films, as well as a formidable number of programs for network television and premium cable, most notably on HBO's The Sopranos (38 episodes), and, as Director/cinematographer, on HBO's Rome (10 episodes), and Game of Thrones (8 episodes).
 He served as Director/co-Executive Producer on the third season of Starz' television series Black Sails.

-In seasons one and two of Netflix series Marco Polo Sakharov directed: "Feast"; "The Fourth Step"; "Lost Crane"; "The Fellowship".
+In seasons one and two of Netflix series Marco Polo, Sakharov directed: "Feast"; "The Fourth Step"; "Lost Crane"; "The Fellowship".
 He directed a Marco Polo stand-alone Christmas-special episode, entitled "Marco Polo: One Hundred Eyes".

 In 2016 he directed episodes of Goliath for the Amazon Studios.
 That same year, he joined Netflix' House of Cards, directing chapters 55, 56, 59, 66, and 72.

 In 2018, he directed episodes of Ozark.
 Later that year, Sakharov joined The Witcher.
 After completing nearly three episodes in season one, he amicably parted ways with the project.

 In 2019, Sakharov returned to Ozark to direct the mega-block of the last four episodes in season three.
 He received an Outstanding Directing for a Drama Series Emmy Nomination for the penultimate episode of the season "Fire Pink".

 In 2022, Sakharov joined AppleTV+.
 He served as Director/Executive Producer on seasons 2 and 3 of Invasion (2022 & 2024) and as director of the Dark Matter in seasons 1 and 2 (2023 & 2025).

-In 2025, it was announced that Sakharov will be directing some episodes of DC Studios' Lanterns for HBO.
+In 2025, it was announced that Sakharov would be directing episodes of DC Studios' Lanterns for HBO.